Before you Start

 Select all layers

-The Edit menu allows to select multiple objects based on their properties.
+The Edit menu lets you select multiple objects based on their properties.
 This allows you to select all layers in your file that have the same properties.

 This is super handy when you want to adjust the properties of all those layers at once.